Boeing B-52 Stratofortress: Air-to-air combat

 Tail armament of a B-52D, the model used on both occasions that a B-52 scored an aerial victory.
-In later models, the tail gunner was moved from the traditional position to the forward crew compartment before being removed altogether.
+In later models, the tail gunner was moved from the conventional position to the forward crew compartment before being removed altogether.

 During the Vietnam War, B-52D tail gunners were credited with shooting down two MiG-21 "Fishbeds".
 On 18 December 1972 tail gunner Staff Sergeant Samuel O. Turner's B-52 had just completed a bomb run for Operation Linebacker II and was turning away when a Vietnam People's Air Force (VPAF) MiG-21 approached.
 The MiG and the B-52 locked onto each other.
 When the fighter drew within range, Turner fired his quad (four guns on one mounting) .50 (12.7 mm) caliber machine guns.
 The MiG exploded aft of the bomber, as confirmed by Master Sergeant Louis E. Le Blanc, the tail gunner in a nearby Stratofortress.
 Turner received a Silver Star for his actions.
 His B-52, tail number 56-676, is preserved on display with air-to-air kill markings at Fairchild Air Force Base in Spokane, Washington.

-On 24 December 1972, during the same bombing campaign, the B-52 Diamond Lil was headed to bomb the Thái Nguyên railroad yards when tail gunner Airman First Class Albert E. Moore spotted a fast-approaching MiG-21.
+On 24 December 1972, during the same bombing campaign, the B-52 Diamond Lil was headed to bomb the railroad yards of Thái Nguyên when tail gunner Airman First Class Albert E. Moore spotted a fast-approaching MiG-21.
 Moore opened fire with his quad .50 caliber guns at 4000 yd, and kept shooting until the fighter disappeared from his scope.
 Technical Sergeant Clarence W. Chute, a tail gunner aboard another Stratofortress, watched the MiG catch fire and fall away; this was not confirmed by the VPAF.
 Diamond Lil is preserved on display at the United States Air Force Academy in Colorado.
 Moore was the last bomber gunner believed to have shot down an enemy aircraft with machine guns in aerial combat.

 The two B-52 tail gunner kills were not confirmed by VPAF, and they admitted to the loss of only three MiGs, all by F-4s.
 Vietnamese sources have attributed a third air-to-air victory to a B-52, a MiG-21 shot down on 16 April 1972.
 These victories make the B-52 the largest aircraft credited with air-to-air kills.
 (Note: The following military aircraft are the only aircraft larger than the B-52 in some manner (parameter listed in parentheses may not be the only figure that exceeds the corresponding parameter of the B-52) and possess an air-to-air capability; none has a combat kill: Convair B-36 Peacemaker (wingspan), Convair YB-60 (wingspan), Ilyushin Il-76D (payload).)
-The last Arc Light mission without fighter escort took place on 15 August 1973, as U.S. military action in Southeast Asia was wound down.
+The last Arc Light mission without fighter escort took place on 15 August 1973, as US military action in Southeast Asia was wound down.